Luis Garavito

-Beginning a series of torture-rapes on minors aged 6 to 16 in the autumn of 1980, Garavito was estimated to have raped and tortured a minimum of 200 minors, before committing the rape, torture, mutilation and murder of an additional 189 minors in Colombia from 4 October 1992 to 21 April 1999, and a further 4 murders in Ecuador during the summer of 1998.
+Beginning a series of torture-rapes on minors aged 6 to 16 in the autumn of 1980, Garavito was estimated to have raped and tortured a minimum of 200 minors, before committing the rape, torture, mutilation, and murder of an additional 189 minors in Colombia from 4 October 1992 to 21 April 1999, and a further four murders in Ecuador during the summer of 1998.

-Apprehended on 22 April 1999 for the attempted rape of 12-year-old John Iván Sabogal, Garavito was held under suspicion for several months until confession on 28 October 1999.
-The judicial body ruled that all Garavito's sentences total 1,853 years and 9 days in jail.
-Between his Colombian and Ecuadorian victims, Garavito is confirmed to have murdered at least 193 minors in total, making him the most prolific serial killer in modern history.
+Apprehended on 22 April 1999 for the attempted rape of 12-year-old John Iván Sabogal, Garavito was held under suspicion for several months until he confessed on 28 October 1999.
+The court ruled that Garavito should serve sentences totalling 1,853 years and 9 days in prison.
+Between his Colombian and Ecuadorian victims, Garavito is confirmed to have murdered at least 193 minors in total, making him the most prolific serial killer and child molester in modern history.
 If his 2003 confession is to be believed, his murders of 23 minors and 5 adults would raise his murder victim count to 221.

-Background

-Childhood

-Luis Alfredo Garavito Cubillos was born in Génova, Quindío, on 25 January 1957 to Manuel Antonio Garavito and Rosa Delia Cubillos.
-The eldest son and second child of seven siblings, he had three brothers and three sisters.
-Garavito alleged his father to be adulterous, drunken, macho, very strict, and often physically and emotionally abusive to him throughout his childhood, and further described his mother as a violent woman who showed him little affection and care as a child.
-Due to the ongoing armed conflict in Colombia at the time, the family relocated to Ceilán, Valle del Cauca in the north of the department before Garavito entered primary school.

-As a result of his father's drinking and extramarital affairs and his mother's aggressive temperament, they frequently fought verbally and physically in the presence of their children, whom they largely neglected.
-Later remarking that he "had the misfortune of being in a family that spent its time arguing, fighting, and throwing words of great calibre", he recalled being strapped to a tree at age six or seven and beaten with a machete case by his father after attempting to defend his mother, whom Manuel was known to beat in pregnancy.
-Because of the spontaneous nature of the physical abuse, the children often hid upon their father's return home from work.
-Sleeping in the same bed as his father, Garavito also alleged he may have been fondled on one occasion from a vague memory.